-All types of copying and printing are subject to copyright law.
+All types of copying, scanning and printing are subject to copyright law.
 It is your responsibility to make sure you do not copy more than you are legally allowed to.

 The Copyright Act does not allow making multiple copies of a single item.
 You are allowed to make a single copy for your personal study purposes.

 The following limits also generally apply to anyone making a copy:

 - Books: the Copyright Act permits an individual to copy one chapter or up to 5% of a work.
 The Library Scanning Service for Teaching Staff offers copying of up to 10% under the terms of the Copyright Licencing Agency licence.
 This provides compliant scans of course items for student groups via secure online learning environments (for example, Moodle).